 Every day, “meat”-processing workers are knowingly exposed to serious safety hazards in their workplace.
 Many of the injuries and deaths that workers experience today are very similar to those first exposed to the general public in Upton Sinclair’s 1906 novel The Jungle.
 In the years since, the industry has consistently operated with one of the highest injury rates in the country.
 This is largely due to the fact that state and federal labor agencies have failed to institute and enforce labor laws to prevent known hazards from the workplace.

 Slaughterhouses and “meat”-processing facilities symbolize suffering and death for animals and exploitation for workers.
-Fortunately, we can choose not to support this cycle of exploitation and suffering by simply adopting a lifestyle free from animal products.
+Fortunately, we can choose not to support this cycle of exploitation and suffering by simply adopting a vegan lifestyle.

 Food Empowerment Project would like to thank the UFCW, United Food and Commercial Workers International Union, for their support.